blaisedias/jivelite/pcp-scripts/README.pcp-scripts.md

 ### workspace layout
 * `cache/resized` : resized visualisation images are stored here
-* `wallpapers` : custom wallpapers can be added here
 * `assets` : custom user visualisation can be stored here.
 The layout is identical to `assets`
   * `assets/visualisers/`
   * `assets/visualisers/spectrum/`